K4milo/bebaby/wp-content/plugins/woo-checkout-field-editor-pro/readme.txt

 = ☞ Translate Ready to Other Language =
 The Checkout Field Editor plugin lets you translate to other languages as it is compatible with WPML, Polylang & Loco Translate translation plugins.
 To translate dynamic strings, use Polylang or WPML plugin.

+== Other Popular plugins from Themehigh ==

+**[Extra Product Options For WooCommerce](https://wordpress.org/plugins/woo-extra-product-options/)**: This Custom Product addons plugin lets you quickly add additional fields (19 custom field types) and sections to your WooCommerce Product page.

+**[Multi-Step Checkout Options For WooCommerce](https://wordpress.org/plugins/woo-multistep-checkout/)**: The Multistep checkout plugin helps you to split the regular WooCommerce checkout process with simpler steps by creating a better experience for your customers.

+**[Variation Swatches For WooCommerce](https://wordpress.org/plugins/product-variation-swatches-for-woocommerce/)**: Start converting the default WooCommerce product attribute drop-downs into stylish swatches (color, image, radio, and label) using this free variation swatches plugin.

+**[Email Customizer For WooCommerce](https://wordpress.org/plugins/email-customizer-for-woocommerce/)**: Email Customizer, an intuitive template builder that lets you customise your WooCommerce transactional emails using different elements like text, image, divider, etc.

+Join [Themehigh Community](https://www.facebook.com/groups/themehigh/) to get help from similar people.

 == 💎💎 Upgrade to Premium Version Now! ==
-The premium version of WooCommerce Checkout Field Editor (Checkout Manager) Plugin lets you add 17 different types of custom checkout fields and sections to your Checkout page, and make the best out of your Checkout form.
+The premium version of WooCommerce Checkout Field Editor (Checkout Manager) Plugin lets you add 24 different types of custom checkout fields and sections to your Checkout page, and make the best out of your Checkout form.

-A range of advanced features that it delivers include 17 custom checkout field types, display sections and fields conditionally, custom validations, compatibility with third-party plugins, developer friendliness with custom hooks, change address display format, price fields with a set of price types etc.
+A range of advanced features that it delivers include 24 custom checkout field types, display sections and fields conditionally, custom validations, compatibility with third-party plugins, developer friendliness with custom hooks, change address display format, price fields with a set of price types etc.

 == Premium Features ==

 = ☞ Custom Checkout Sections =
 Add custom checkout sections apart from the three default sections, viz., Billing, Shipping and Additional sections.
 The Pro version stands apart from the free version with the same functionality.

-= ☞ 17 Custom field types with File Upload =
+= ☞ 24 Custom field types with File Upload =
-The Pro version of WooCommerce Checkout Manager supports upto 17 field types, including the File Upload option.
-The 17 field types it supports are:
+The Pro version of WooCommerce Checkout Manager supports upto 24 field types, including the File Upload option.
+The 24 field types it supports are:

 	1. Text
 	2. Hidden